ProfEmmanuel/project2_udacity_trivia_api/README.md

 ```
 {
   "question": {
-    "answer": "One",
+    "answer": "The Earth and the Sun",
-    "category": 2,
+    "category": 1,
-    "difficulty": 4,
+    "difficulty": 5,
     "id": 18,
-    "question": "How many paintings did Van Gogh sell in his lifetime?"
+    "question": "The Astronomical Unit (AU) is a unit of measurement based on the average distance between what two bodies?"
   },
   "success": true
 }